Cleaning & Care

 Cleaning frequency depends on the intensity with which the writing surface is being used.
 Daily or at the very least weekly cleaning is recommended.

-** Using an inappropriate cleaner may result in poor dry eraseability due to the build-up of residues from the cleaner on the surface.
+** Using an inappropriate cleaner may result in poor dry eraseability due to the buildup of residues from the cleaner on the surface.

 Removing Markings